 As parents we can only give what we have, and sometimes we need to refuel.
 There is support out there.
 The Internet is a wonderful tool for seeking out answers and support.
-You can also try your local library - it can usually prove to be a wealthy source of information (plus there's usually free access to the Internet).
+You can also try your local library - it can usually prove to be a wealthy source of information.

-They are also specific associations that are dedicated to improving the lives of the people that are living with NF, learning disabilities, ADHD as well as other associations that focus on the many challenges off simply parenting.
+There are numerous associations that are dedicated to improving the lives of the people that are living with NF, learning disabilities, and ADHD.
 These organizations can often help you find answers to your questions through posted FAQs, or chat rooms, message boards, or even with staff counselors, available by phone or drop-in.

 They often offer suggestions for reading material, support group meetings, seminars and workshops, or just a little friendly advice when you need it.
-They have resources for both the child afflicted with these disorders, and for their family and support team.
+Many have resources for both the child afflicted with these disorders, and for their family and support team.
 Use these resources; they are out there for you.
-Do get connected, you are not alone with these challenges.
+You are not alone with these challenges.